 Further information is available in the 2012 Annual report PDF (8.37Mb), which includes the review of Key Governance Principles and the Directors’ Remuneration Report.

-The board comprises three executive directors, three non-executive directors and a non-executive Chairman.
+The board comprises two executive directors, three non-executive directors and a non-executive Chairman.
 The board has previously approved a statement of the division of responsibilities between the Chairman and the Chief Executive and all three non-executive directors are considered to be independent.

 The Chairman is responsible for chairing the board, monitoring its effectiveness and ensuring that an effective strategy is approved by the board.

 The Chief Executive is primarily responsible for implementing the company’s strategy, as well as being a focal point for communication with shareholders.

 There are five principal board committees: the Executive Committee, the Remuneration Committee, the Audit Committee, the Nomination Committee and the Risk Advisory Committee.
 All committees have written terms of reference that define their duties, authorities and membership, and these are reviewed annually.

 The performance of the board is evaluated annually and the Chairman is primarily responsible for this evaluation.
 A questionnaire is completed by all directors which contains questions on different aspects of the operation of the board and its committees and the performance of individual directors.
 The board considers the results of the evaluation and agrees proposals to address any issues identified.
 The chairman’s performance is also reviewed annually and the Senior Independent Director is responsible for this evaluation.